Katelynn MarfousiKM

 Do not advertise on Reddit

 Simply put, you absolutely cannot.
 Reddit is not a platform for straight distribution.
-Paid ads often do terribly as well, and anybody who is self-promoting in even the most innocent way will get eviscerated by the respective communities.
+Paid ads often do terribly, and anybody who is self-promoting in even the most innocent way will get eviscerated by the respective communities.
 And don’t even think about putting a press release on Reddit.

 Art, to help you remember.